SamiyaSayed/Network-Design-OSPF-Packet-Tracer/README.md

 # Network Design and OSPF Routing Simulation

-## Project Overview
+## 📌 Project Overview

-This project demonstrates a multi-router network designed and simulated using Cisco Packet Tracer.
-The network connects a Head Office and Branch Office through a Core network using OSPF dynamic routing.
+Designed and simulated a multi-router network using Cisco Packet Tracer.
+Connected a Head Office and Branch Office through a Core Router and configured OSPF dynamic routing for communication between networks.

-## Network Topology
+## 🖥️ Network Topology

-The network consists of:

 - 3 Routers
 - 2 Switches